 An actor of profound dignity who brought Black icons to life on screen, reshaping cultural mythology and inspiring a generation.

-Chadwick Boseman carried himself with a regal stillness that made his portrayals of historical giants feel less like performances and more like embodiments.
-A South Carolina native and Howard University graduate, he began his career writing and acting in theater before landing his transformative role as Jackie Robinson in '42.'
-He didn't just play legends; he channeled their spirit, giving us a soulful James Brown in 'Get On Up' and a fiercely strategic Thurgood Marshall in 'Marshall.'
-Then came T'Challa.
-As the Black Panther, Boseman delivered a performance of quiet strength and moral clarity that transcended the superhero genre, becoming a global symbol of Black excellence and pride.
-His work was conducted with a private, intense grace, even as he battled colon cancer for years, a struggle he kept from the public.
-His final films, including 'Ma Rainey's Black Bottom,' are testaments to an artist working at the peak of his power, leaving a legacy that forever altered the landscape of representation in film.
+Chadwick Boseman portrayed Jackie Robinson in '42,' a role that launched his career as an actor who channeled historical figures with quiet authority.
+A South Carolina native and Howard University graduate, he began writing and acting in theater before that transformative performance.
+He gave a soulful James Brown in 'Get On Up' and a fiercely strategic Thurgood Marshall in 'Marshall.'
+Then he played T'Challa, the Black Panther, delivering a performance of quiet strength and moral clarity that made him a global symbol of Black excellence and pride.
+He worked with private, intense grace while battling colon cancer for years, a struggle he kept from the public.
+His final films, including 'Ma Rainey's Black Bottom,' show an artist working at the peak of his power, altering the landscape of representation in film.

 1965–1980